Dealing with student loan debt is difficult enough. But some loan providers work to make it even harder to pay back debts.

 Apart from the CFPB lawsuit, there are also two class-action lawsuits that Navient agreed to settle:

-It might take a while to receive your Navient settlement check, so keep checking back for more news regarding the lawsuits.
+It might take a while to receive your Navient settlement check, so keep checking back for more news and updates regarding the lawsuits.

 Dealing with student loans can be a stressful process.
 Situations like those that prompted the Navient lawsuit make it even worse.